wp-cli/scaffold-command/README.md

 Blocks are the fundamental element of the Gutenberg editor.
 They are the primary way in which plugins and themes can register their own functionality and extend the capabilities of the editor.
 Visit https://wordpress.org/gutenberg/handbook/block-api/ to learn more about Block API.

+When you scaffold a block you must use either the theme or plugin option.

 **OPTIONS**